awsdocs/amazon-connect-admin-guide/doc_source/flow-control-actions-transfertoflow.md

 ```
 {
-    "ContactFlowId": A contact flow ID or contact flow ARN. *Must be either fully static or a single valid JSONPath identifier*
+    "ContactFlowId": A flow ID or flow ARN. *Must be either fully static or a single valid JSONPath identifier*
 }
 ```